Meteor-Community-Packages/meteor-publish-composite/README.md

 ## Known issues

+**Avoid publishing very large sets of documents**

 This package is great for publishing small sets of related documents.
-Use this for large sets of documents with many child publications and you'll probably experience performance problems.
+If you use it for large sets of documents with many child publications, you'll probably experience performance problems.
 Using this package to publish documents for a page with infinite scrolling is probably a bad idea.
 It's hard to offer exact numbers (i.e. don't publish more than X parent documents with Y child publications) so some experimentation may be necessary on your part to see what works for your application.

+**Arrow functions**

+You will not be able to access `this.userId` inside your `find` functions if you use [arrow functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions).

 ## Reporting issues/bugs